Jesus (video game): Plot

-Eline is soon found hiding in one of the engine rooms, and Hayao reunites with her, asking what happened before he arrived.
-He tells Eline that the crew has died and they make plans to use the shuttlepods to escape the spaceship.
+Hayao finds Eline hiding in an engine room and the pair make plans to use the shuttlepods to escape the spaceship.
 The shuttles can only take one passenger, so Eline uses the first shuttle, with Hayao following shortly after.
-Before he leaves he encounters the alien monster once more, and it leaves behind a piece of its skin or body.
+Before he leaves, he encounters the alien monster once more, and it leaves behind a piece of its skin.
 Hayao contacts the xenobiologist, who requests he bring back the sample for further study.

-Back on the first ship, the xenobiologist (Carson) begins research into the alien monster, but soon enough the "sample" of the monster breaks free and hides on the ship.
-Hayao and Carson suspect that the alien is able to regrow itself from the sample, much like a worm when cut in half.
-While searching the ship for clues, Hayao discovers happenings eerily reminiscent of the second ship's previous crew: the doctor's cryogenic pod has been used when only she should have access to it, and the astronomer's favourite food (hamburgers) is found littered in one of the storage bays.
+Back on the first ship, the xenobiologist Carson begins research into the alien monster, but soon enough the "sample" of the monster breaks free and hides on the ship.
+Hayao and Carson suspect that the alien is able to regrow itself from the sample.
+While searching the ship for clues, Hayao discovers the doctor's cryogenic pod has been used when only she should have access to it, and the astronomer's favourite food (hamburgers) is found littered in one of the storage bays.
 In a briefing room, a tape recording of Eline's song can be found, and it starts playing randomly over the comms as the player explores the ship only to abruptly stop.
 Upon returning to the room, the tape containing Eline's song is crushed.
 Suddenly, Carson is attacked by the monster and is missing, presumably dead.
-Hayao's commanding officer from the Jesus arrives to aid in capturing and killing the monster at any costs.
+Hayao's commanding officer from the J.E.S.U.S. arrives to aid in capturing and killing the monster at any costs.
 Hayao and Eline board the commander's vessel and they plan their next attempt to locate and ultimately destroy the monster.

 Carson manages to send a signal from the first ship, and Hayao goes back to investigate.
-However, upon returning to the commander's vessel, the monster has also boarded the ship, and breaks out of a nearby vent.
-Hayao and Eline manage to escape due to the commander's sacrifice - he closes the door behind him, pushing the two out to safety on the primary ship.
-They hide in the cryo-pods, fearful of the alien's next moves.
-Hayao finds a way to communicate with Jesus in Carson's pod, as Carson hooked up his pod's comm system to the main labs.
-In the midst of sending a distress call to Jesus, the alien monster - now more evolved - begins to speak to them in a strange language.
+The monster has also boarded the ship, and breaks out of a nearby vent to attack.
+Hayao and Eline manage to escape due to the commander's sacrifice, closing the door behind him, pushing the two out to safety on the primary ship.
+They hide in the cryopods, fearful of the alien's next moves.
+Hayao manages to get a distress signal to J.E.S.U.S.
+The alien monster – now more evolved – begins to speak to them in a strange language.
 Eline notes that the language sounds like many human languages mangled together, and Fojii begins decrypting the speech until they are able to communicate with it.
-The alien's speech is a combination of Chinese, German, Russian, English, Italian, and Portuguese - making it clear that the alien has taken knowledge and memories from each of the crew members that it killed, using the DNA it stole from their bodies to evolve.
+The alien's speech is a combination of Chinese, German, Russian, English, Italian, and Portuguese – making it clear that the alien has taken knowledge and memories from each of the crew members that it killed, using the DNA it stole from their bodies to evolve.